-(E) Organizes education, training, and other services to meet the particular needs of an individual in a manner that accelerates the educational and career advancement of the individual to the extent practicable;
+(E) Organizes education, training, and other services to meet the needs of an individual in a manner that accelerates the educational and career advancement of the individual to the extent practicable;

-• Offer quality, non-duplicative training, coursework, assignments, and assessments8 to accelerate progress, maximize credit and credential attainment, and increase student success.
+- Offer quality, non-duplicative training, coursework, assignments, and assessments8 to accelerate progress, maximize credit and credential attainment, and increase student success. - Encourage concurrent enrollment and early college credit opportunities that support progression through the pathway. - Offer participant-focused education and training that incorporates flexible class formats, locations, and times that makes learning accessible and achievable for all populations.
+Strategies include, but

-4 Priority populations identified in the State of Illinois Workforce Innovation and Opportunity Act Unified State Plan are: Long-term unemployed; Low-income adults; Low literacy adults, including those without a high school diploma; Lowskilled adults; Individuals with disabilities, including youth with disabilities; Those receiving public assistance; Out-ofschool youth; Veterans; Migrant and seasonal farm workers; Re-entry individuals (ex-offenders); English Language Learners; Older individuals; Homeless individuals; Single parents; Youth in the foster system or who have aged out; Displaced homemakers; Veterans with disabilities; Indians, Alaska Natives, and Native Hawaiians.
+4 Priority populations identified in the State of Illinois Workforce Innovation and Opportunity Act Unified State Plan are: Long-term unemployed; Low-income adults; Low literacy adults, including those without a high school diploma; Low-skilled adults; Individuals with disabilities, including youth with disabilities; Those receiving public assistance; Out-of-school youth; Veterans; Migrant and seasonal farm workers; Re-entry individuals (ex-offenders); English Language Learners; Older individuals; Homeless individuals; Single parents; Youth in the foster system or who have aged out; Displaced homemakers; Veterans with disabilities; Indians, Alaska Natives, and Native Hawaiians.